aai-institute/pyDVL/docs/value/classwise-shapley.md

 highest relative standard deviation.

 The following plot shows valuation-set accuracy of logistic regression on the y-axis.
 The x-axis shows the number of samples removed.
 Random values serve as a baseline.
+Each line represents five runs, whereas bootstrapping was used to estimate the 95% confidence intervals.

 ![Accuracy after sample removal using values from logistic regression](img/classwise-shapley-weighted-accuracy-drop-logistic-regression-to-logistic-regression.svg){ class=invertible }

+Samples are removed from high to low valuation order and hence we expect a steep decrease in the curve.
 Overall we conclude that in terms of mean WAD CWS and TMCS are the best methods.
-In terms of the CV CWS and Beta Shapley are the clear winners.
+In terms of CV, CWS and Beta Shapley are the clear winners.
 Hence, CWS is a competitive method for valuation of data sets with a low relative standard deviation.
 We remark that for all valuation methods the same number of _evaluations of the marginal utility_ was used.

-## Performance in value transfer for point removal
+### Performance in value transfer for point removal

-Practically more relevant is transfer of values for one model to another one.
-As before the values are calculated using a logistic regression model.
-However, here they are used to prune the training set for a neural network.
+Practically more relevant is the transfer of values from one model to another one.
+As before the values are calculated using logistic regression.
+However, this time they are used to prune the training set for a neural network.
 The following plot shows valuation-set accuracy of the network on the y-axis, and the number of samples removed on the x-axis.